ytgov/Travel-Authorization/api/tests/README.md

    It requires this config (in your workspace or `.vscode/settings.json`).

-   > Note that if this is in your worspace config must be inside the "settings" entry. i.e. `{ "settings": { // these settings } }`.
+   > Note that if this is in your workspace config must be inside the "settings" entry. i.e. `{ "settings": { // these settings } }`.

    ```json
    {